 Why has capitalism not disappeared?

 Because it can adapt and put up with the instabilities that it creates and bounce back from its crises.

 Capitalists need growth in order to generate the profits that feed them.
 However, a system where one parasitic class exploits the other cannot grow indefinitely.
 Crises are necessary to get rid of the extra parasites (the weaker capitalists) so as not to kill the host that feeds them.
-The big international capitalists who control the credit, therefore the periods of recession, and the growths of the economic cycle, are also those who finance the two sides of the wars.
+The big international capitalists who control the credit, therefore the periods of recession and growth of the economic cycle, are also those who finance the two sides of the wars.
 They are in control of the growth and destruction of capital and can ensure that the system can rise from its ashes and reset itself.